QuickNotesKLE/QuickNotesKLE.github.io/README.md

   - Study Resources
 - Cross-department access (access materials from any department/semester)

-### 📅 Academic Planning & Updates
+### 📅 Academic Tools & Updates
+- Access the Lms in one tap.
+-  Results checking portal
+- ### 📊 Smart Attendance System
+- **One-time login feature**
+  - No repeated credential entry needed
+  - No captcha requirements
+  - Dynamic attendance updates
-- Real-time class timetable view
+- Store Your Class timetable for Quick view Everyday.
-- Complete college year plan access
-- Department-specific news and updates
-- Trending news from your department
-- Personalized news feed based on your department
+- Access the calender of Events (COE)
+- Get Access to the Latest News related to your department.

 ### 👤 Smart Profile Management
 - Easy profile editing